itaysnir/itaysnir.github.io/_posts/2023-08-05-rop-emporium-ret2win.md

 [ 4285.836884] Code: Unable to access opcode bytes at RIP 0x42424218.
 ```

-The exploit for x86 is simple (would use it as a skeleton for most of the challenges):
+The exploit for x86 is simple (would use it as a skeleton for most of the challenges).

 [solution][script-x86]

 ## x64